DanielaLaura/DanielaLaura.github.io/about.md

 published: true
 ---

----
-layout: page
-title: About
-permalink: /about/
-published: true
----

 Currently I am an aspiring Data scientist  in Montreal, Canada,  building up skills and looking for oportunities in the domain.